-While the charity does not hold significant funds there is no real requirement for an investment policy, although one may be required in the first years' accounts.
+While the charity does not hold significant funds there is no real requirement for an investment policy.
 Any funds held in reserves can be deposited in an interest-bearing account.

 Trustees are under a duty to keep under review the arrangements by which management of the charity's investments is delegated.
-In particular, the trustees are required specifically to consider whether there is any need to revise or replace the policy statement.
-If the trustees consider that there is a need to revise or replace the policy statement, they are duty bound to do so.
+In particular, the trustees are required specifically to consider whether there is any need to create, revise or replace the policy statement.
+If the trustees consider that there is a need to create, revise or replace the policy statement, they are duty bound to do so.